PanAkatsuki/DentalSimulationSDF/README.md

 ## 3. Configure the Haptic Device

-After installing the drivers, launch the provided device configuration utility and complete calibration.
+After installing the drivers, launch the provided configuration utility and complete calibration.

 Recommended checks: